Skip to main content

 The respondent opens the form and sees their name and email already filled in.

-By default, respondents can override pre-filled values.
-If you want to lock a value (for example, an internal tracking ID that the respondent should not change):
+By default, respondents can change pre-filled values.
+If you want to lock a value so the respondent cannot edit it (for example, an internal tracking ID, a plan tier, or a referral source):

 Conflict with default values